khpcoding/Kubernetes-In-Action/Kyverno/Task1(Enforcing Resource Limits)/Readme.md

 ## 🎯 Scenario Enforcing Resource Limits on Containers**
-In this scenario, we'll create a Kyverno policy that ensures all containers have resource limits defined, promoting fair resource allocation and preventing any single container from monopolizing cluster resources
+In this scenario, we'll create a Kyverno policy that ensures all containers have resource limits defined, promoting fair resource allocation and preventing any single container from monopolizing cluster resources

 ### 1️⃣ Create the Kyverno Policy
 Apply the following policy to enforce resource limits on all containers :